-Inspecting, cleaning and repairing your A/C unit is essential during the spring as it will be put to the test during the summer months so needs to run as smoothly as possible during that season.
-A/C maintenance should include:
+Inspecting, cleaning and repairing your air conditioning unit is essential during the spring as it will be put to the test and experience see increased usage during the summer months.
+Air conditioning maintenance should include:

 - Cleaning and changing air filters

 - Cleaning all parts of the unit, including the condenser coil

 - Checking the drainage of the condensate drain pan

 - Securing any loose panels or guards